FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 That way: they'll be happy and we'll all be happy!

-Let's call this what it is: NEED FOR CONTROL (Score:2)
+Let's call this what it is: NEED FOR CONTROL (Score:3)

+And that is exactly it.
+They cannot stand that somebody tells them "no" and actually can get away with it (because facts).

 No (Score:2)

+As a "leftist," I completely agree that the U.S. Constitution is outdated and so anachronistic that it's unreasonable to use it as the basis for our government.
+That was your point, right?

-Something tells me this is just (Score:2)
+Something tells me this is just (Score:1)

 Were the tip calls from citizens about the parkland shooter encrypted?
 Yet they still did nothing!
 They are so busy trying to take down the President, they are not even looking at doing their real jobs.